jamespantalones/laserdisc/README.md

 //Manual load.
 You probably won't need this much. item.load();

-//Pass in new video and reload item.swap(newFile);
+//Pass in new video and reload.
+Optional (recommended) array of sizes.
+// Make sure to follow naming convention. item.swap(newFile, [640, 960, 1280, 1920]);

+//set volume (between 0.0 and 1.0);
+item.setVolume(newVolumeFloat);

 ```